 While Helen was rarely raided on the Rock Island side of her business (Davenport raids were frequent), Gable was raided by the Rock Island Police several times and was still paying protection fees and other fees to Looney.
 Helen’s fees were reduced or nonexistent.

 Whispers began that by late spring 1922, Gable wanted out.
 He wanted to leave the underworld scene behind him and start legitimate businesses.
-More whispers began that he had seen something in Helen’s Fourth Avenue establishment involving Tom Cox.
+More whispers began that he had seen something in Helen’s Fourth Avenue establishment involving Tom Cox that greatly upset Gable.
 Other whispers stated he was talking to Federal Agents and had been given police protection.

 It was nearly midnight on the night of July 31, 1922, when Gable drove to his establishment at 2319 Fourth Avenue and parked his car.
 He got out, walked around his vehicle and stepped on the sidewalk.
 No one knows if he knew a large car had been following him that night.
 His police protection having been told to stay at the station for duty.